uqlibrary/technology-training/README.md

 ## Format

 All programming sessions use the "live-coding" format in which the instructor and the attendees type and execute commands together.
-A collaborative online pad is used to list useful links, challenges, and to interact during the session.
+A collaborative online pad (e.g. [Etherpad](https://github.com/ether/etherpad-lite/wiki/Sites-That-Run-Etherpad), [CryptPad](https://cryptpad.fr/code) and [HedgeDoc](https://demo.hedgedoc.org)) can be used to list useful links, challenges, and to interact during the session.

 ## Quick access to session material